Building Production-Ready Apps With Next.js: The Architecture Shift

 }

-Under the hood, Next.js creates an HTTP endpoint for the server action and the client calls it via a POST request.
+Under the hood, Next.js creates an HTTP endpoint and the client calls it via POST.
 But you never see the endpoint.
-You just import the function and use it.
-The type safety flows through โ if your server action expects certain form fields, TypeScript catches missing ones at compile time.
+Import the function and use it.
+Type safety flows through โ TypeScript catches missing form fields at compile time.

-We use this for most of our form submissions now.
-For complex data mutations that affect multiple tables, I still prefer a proper API route.
+We use this for most form submissions now.
+Complex data mutations affecting multiple tables still get a proper API route.
 Server Actions work well for simple create/update operations.
-Where they get awkward is when you need fine-grained control over the HTTP response โ things like setting specific headers or returning different status codes.
-For that, a traditional route handler is still better.
+They get awkward, in my experience, when you need fine-grained control over HTTP responses โ specific headers, custom status codes.
+Traditional route handlers handle that better.

-Our backend team was skeptical at first.
-Having database queries triggered from React components felt wrong to them.
-I get that instinct.
-The separation between frontend and backend has been a strong convention for years.
-But in practice, these components run on the server.
-They ARE the backend.
-The code that queries the database and the code that renders the HTML are in the same execution context.
-There's nothing wrong with that, it's just different from what we were used to.
+The backend team was, not surprisingly, skeptical.
+Database queries triggered from React components felt wrong to them.
+Understandable instinct โ the separation between frontend and backend has been convention for years.
+But in practice, Server Components run on the server.
+They are the backend.
+The code querying the database and the code rendering HTML share the same execution context.
+Nothing wrong with that.
+Just different from what everyone was used to.

-Vercel deploys Next.js apps with zero config because they built the framework.
-But not everyone wants to (or can) use Vercel.
-We're on AWS, and deploying an App Router project ourselves required some additional work.
+Vercel deploys Next.js with zero config โ they built the framework.
+Not everyone wants to or can use Vercel.
+We're on AWS.
+Self-hosting an App Router project required some extra work.

 // next.config.ts